Greece Moments Greece Moments

 Arrival by plane

-If you have little vacation time available, the only thing worth it is flying.
-If you want to include Astypalea in an island hopping tour through Greece, take the ferry and ideally steer from Kos or Kalymnos or Amorgos to Astypalea.
+If you have little vacation time available, flying is the only worthwhile option.
+If you want to include Astypalea in an island-hopping tour through Greece, take the ferry and ideally head there from Kos, Kalymnos, or Amorgos.

 By plane to Astypalea

-There are no international flights to Astypalea, you always have to make a stopover in Athens.
+There are no international flights to Astypalea, so you always have to make a stopover in Athens.
 During the season, there are usually one or two daily connections with SKY express.
-Astypalea Airport (JTY) is tiny and has only the most basic standards.
-You arrive, get your luggage and go out.
+Astypalea Airport (JTY) is tiny and has only the most basic facilities.
+You arrive, collect your luggage and head out.
 There is neither a café nor a restaurant, only a toilet.

 → Everything you need to know about flights to Greece we’ll tell you here: Flights to Greece